jnbli/Email-Draft-Duplicator/README.md

 - [X] Draft info reflects drafts that are marked as important.
 - [X] Selection input for drafts reflect drafts that are marked as important.
 - [X] Change the style of the refresh button on the no drafts card to a filled style.
-- [ ] Only show info about drafts marked as important if the user chooses to show importance markers.
+- [ ] Only show "(i)" for important drafts in the draft dropdown if the user chooses to show importance markers.

 ### Performance Improvements and Optimizations
 - [x] Implement maximum allowed number of duplicates for a draft to minimize the amount of time it takes to create the duplicates.